 Much of the NICHD research on driving focuses on the risk factors that make young drivers more likely to have accidents.
-Researchers in the Division of Epidemiology, Statistics, and Prevention Research (DESPR) have been exploring these issues for several years, conducting a number of studies about crash risks and risky behaviors.
+Researchers in the Division of Intramural Population Health Research (DIPHR) have been exploring these issues for several years, conducting a number of studies about crash risks and risky behaviors.

 - Teenagers' rates of "risky driving" behaviors (such as hard braking or fast acceleration) were five times as high as those of the adults in the study, and teens were four times more likely to crash or nearly crash their cars.